skillbert/rsmv/readme.md

 * Test in mac/linux

 ## Credits
-Modern version by: Skillbert
+Modern rewrite by Skillbert

-Originally based on code of unknown origin, some edits include: Adam and rs wiki.
+Based on downloader/3d viewer by Sahima, ui by Manpaint

 2d map based on code by Mej